getgrav/grav-learn/pages/17/02.content/10.routing/doc.md

 The most basic kind of alias is a direct one-to-one mapping.
 In the `routes:` section of the `site.yaml`, you can create a list of mappings to indicate the alias and the actual route that should be used.

+> [!CAUTION]
-!!
-It's important to note that these aliases are only used if no valid page is found with the route provided
+> It's important to note that these aliases are only used if no valid page is found with the route provided

 [codesh=yaml line-numbers="true"]
 routes: